 We have all heard the horror stories of someone badly injured in a car wreck by a person with minimal insurance or none at all.
 As the victim’s medical bills mount, the negligent party’s state minimum insurance policy is quickly exhausted leaving the victim on the hook for the balance.
 To avoid this … [Read more...] about UNINSURED AND UNDERINSURED MOTORISTS

 By: Dustin Humphrey How do you prepare for the future?
 Do you need a will or a trust?
 There are so many options these days it can often become overwhelming.
 Our team at Skeeters, Bennett, Wilson and Humphrey wants to provide you with a basic breakdown between these two common … [Read more...] about WILLS VS. TRUSTS: WHAT IS THE DIFFERENCE?

 Kentucky drivers are required by law to carry car insurance, and to meet the state requirements, drivers must have at least bodily injury liability insurance and property damage insurance.
 Kentucky law requires these coverage types at the following minimums: $25,000 for bodily injury, per … [Read more...] about KENTUCKY NO-FAULT LAW (AND WHAT IT MEANS IF YOU HAVE BEEN INJURED)

-By: David Wilson According to our state legislators, in order to be considered an adult in the state of Kentucky, one must be 18 years of age.
-Therefore, under this statutory provision, persons 18 years or older are competent to enter into binding contracts.
-But what ability does a person under … [Read more...] about Entering into Binding Contracts with Minors
+Entering into a contract with a minor can be a tricky proposition.
+According to our state legislators and relevant statutes, for a person to be considered an adult in the state of Kentucky, they must be 18 years of age.
+Therefore, under these statutes, persons 18 years or older are competent to … [Read more...] about ENTERING INTO BINDING CONTRACTS WITH MINORS